MetPX/sarracenia/doc/mirroring_use_case.rst

  policy_hall1_work_par.conf:directory /fs/site1/ops/eccc/cmod/prod/work_par
  pas999@eccc1-ppp1:/home/sarr111/.config/sarra/poll$

-Initially, we knew the number of files was large, but we had no knowledge of the actual amounts involved.
+Initially, it was known that the number of files was large, but there was no knowledge of the actual amounts involved.
 Nor was that data even available until much later.

 The most efficient way to copy these trees, as was stated at the outset, would be for all of the jobs writing files in the trees to explicitly announce the files to be copied.
 This would involve users